 AP and WE supply a structure, guidance, and resources to AP teachers who integrate WE Service into their courses.
 Throughout the school year teachers will have the opportunity to guide students, who define what form their service will take.

-Students who take an AP with WE Service course have the opportunity to earn recognition.
+Students who take an AP with WE Service in any AP course have the opportunity to earn recognition on their ETS Score Reports.

-The AP with WE Service program provides teaching modules that align to AP course content and can be directly implemented into an AP course curriculum.
-Teachers select one module for their course.
-Each module focuses on an actionable topic, such as hunger or education, and incorporates WE’s service learning framework and resources.
-The WE model helps teachers and students identify local and global service opportunities that translate classroom learning into hands-on innovation and problem solving.
-Students apply the content and skills they have learned in their AP course to real-world situations that require innovation, creativity, and hard work.
+The AP with WE Service program provides the AP with WE Service for All module, which can be directly implemented into an AP course curriculum.
+The module guides teachers in determining an actionable topic that fits their course, e.g., access to clean water, home and displacement, or access to education, and incorporating WE’s service learning framework and resources.
+The WE model helps teachers and students identify local and global service opportunities that translate classroom learning into hands-on problem-solving.
+Students apply the content and skills they have learned in their AP course to real-world situations that require innovation, creativity, and hard work and in the end, a service project.

 - Computer Science A